Introduction

 Conclusion

 At the beginning of this century German Rieslings were the most expensive wines in the world, commanding higher prices than the top growths of Bordeaux.
 Today, in their incomparably light and elegant style, they offer value for money unmatched by any other wine-producing country.
-During the past decade, German producers have beengermany wine country paying more attention to quality of their wines, reducing yields but enhancing their reputations.
+During the past decade, German producers have been paying more attention to quality of their wines, reducing yields but enhancing their reputations.
 The wine world has noticed, and the consumer is beginning to as well, meaning that there are more and better German wines in our stores all the times.

 Chardonnay was introduced in Germany in the early nineties and now starts to really feel at home here.
 This is probably due to the ageing of the vines, the continuing climate change and advancing knowledge of the German winemakers.
 They are increasingly aware of how to deal with this grape.